 Improving strength, digestion

-A person who is addicted to tobacco, alcohol, tea etc. should chew tulsi leaves with kali mirch, whenever he/she has urge for addicted substance.
+A person who is addicted to tobacco, alcohol, tea, etc. should chew tulsi leaves with kali Mirch, whenever he/she has urge for addicted substance.

 Tulsi leaves effectively cures pimples and acne.
 You just need to make a paste of tulsi leaves with little amount of water.
 Apply this paste on pimple, acne affected area.
-Keep this for few minutes and then wash off with plain water.
+Keep this for a few minutes and then wash off with plain water.
 Do this once or twice a day regularly till pimples are cured.

-Tulsi leaves have antibacterial and anti-viral properties.
+Holy Basil leaves have antibacterial and anti-viral properties.
 In months, when mosquito borne diseases (such as dengue and malaria) are prevalent, regular drinking of tulsi tea improves body immunity and may protect against diseases.